MoisesExpositoAlonso/grenepool/README.md

 This repository contains the code necessary to run the genome-wide allele frequency estimation from the data produced by grene-net.org consortium.

-### Pilot experiment

-Particularly, Illumina HiSeq data from pooled samples of Arabidopsis thaliana collected in 2016 in three experimental plots at MPI-Tuebingen.

-In total there are 451 accessions that have been sown in 2014.
-The progeny (2nd generation) has been harvested in 2016 (pools of flower heads of ca 50-200 individuals from each plot).
-Description of the samples with IDs is available in Table_IDseq.

-We start with a series of fastq files that we want to proceed for mapping to the reference, filtering bad quality, SNP calling and SNP filtering.

 ### Pipeline steps

 | SOFTWARE | TASK |